Functions and powers

 Section 8 pertains to rates and service tariffs, the provision of services, service delivery agreements, regulations regarding municipal services, the Municipal Entities and their duties and responsibilities, and governance.

 Outside the Ombudsman’s scope

-For example, a billing query which has not been resolved when a customer contacted the City to query it and was provided with a reference number, but after several follow-ups by calling, visiting Thuso House or attending one of the City’s regional Open Days, the issue has not been resolved, and as a result, the customer is suffering an injustice (having to suffer penalties or disconnections).
+For example, a billing query which has not been resolved after a customer has contacted the City and was provided with a reference number, but after several follow-ups by calling, visiting Thuso House or attending one of the City’s regional Open Days, the issue has not been resolved, and as a result, the customer has suffered an injustice (having to suffer penalties or disconnections).

-Complaint forms were published with the by-law and will be made available once the Office of the Ombudsman is operational.
-The complainants would outline the nature of the complaint, the ground upon which there has been an act or omission, facts known to the complainant or relevant information, and any redress sought.
+The complainants would outline the nature of the complaint on an official complaint form, the ground upon which there has been an act or omission, facts known to the complainant or relevant information, and any redress sought.

 Furthermore, he can request the municipality and its ME’s to provide information about the progress they have taken to realise the implementation of the Bill of Rights pertaining to their particular functions.(The Bill of Rights is Chapter 2 of the Constitution, a charter which protects the civil, socio-political and socio-economic rights of all South Africans).

 After the completion of an investigation the Joburg Ombudsman will set out in writing findings and recommendations to either find justification for the complaint, sufficient evidence to support it, merits, whether it is vexatious or frivolous, or outside his jurisdiction.

 Where complaints are justified the Joburg Ombudsman will approach the City Manager or a council employee delegated by the City Manager to settle it.